 Transport & Accommodation

 I looked car rental, tenting, hostels, hotels, camper vans, driving my own car down from where I live in Taranaki or selling my car and buying a van to convert into a camper.
 But as I mentioned above, all of this was just fuelling the excuses and I just need to do it.
-In the end I settled on a camper van from Mighty Rentals
+In the end I settled on a camper van from Mighty Rentals.

 It is worth noting that traveling between May and October is A LOT cheaper than during the summer months, but you do run the risk of having the emotional New Zealand weather turn on you, which brings me to my next point.